IMYangJinheng/Dual-End-Convolutional-Squeeze-Excitation-Adapters-U-Net-for-Prediction-of-Flow-Fields-of-Nozzles/README.md

 ![Result_3](asset/FIG_24.png)

 ## 📧 Contact
 Since our paper is currently under review, the detailed code and dataset will be uploaded after the paper is accepted.
-If you need the code and dataset recently, please contact us:Jinheng Yang: 124101022118@njust.edu.cn
+If you need the code and dataset recently, please contact us: Jinheng Yang: 124101022118@njust.edu.cn